CODEWITHSOURAVBANERJEE26/notification-system/README.md

 # Multi-Tenant Notification System

-## Project Overview

-This project is a full-stack Multi-Tenant Notification System developed as part of an assignment.
-It consists of a Node.js/Express backend and a React (Vite) frontend.
+A full-stack Multi-Tenant Notification System built using **Node.js, Express.js, MongoDB Atlas, Mongoose, React (Vite), and Axios**.
 The application demonstrates how notifications can be created, retrieved, counted, and managed while maintaining tenant isolation.

-The frontend provides a simple notification interface that communicates with REST APIs exposed by the backend.
-The backend stores notifications in MongoDB and ensures that users can only access notifications belonging to their own tenant.

 ---

+# Project Overview

+This project implements a Multi-Tenant Notification System where users receive and manage notifications while maintaining complete tenant isolation.
+Each notification request is associated with a specific tenant and user, ensuring that users can access only their own notifications.

+The backend exposes REST APIs for notification management, while the frontend provides a clean and responsive interface for viewing notifications, unread counts, and notification status.
+MongoDB Atlas is used for data persistence, and tenant isolation is implemented through request headers.

+---

-## Features
+# Features

-### Backend
+## Backend

 - Multi-tenant notification APIs
-- Create notification
+- Create notifications
-- Fetch notifications
+- Retrieve notifications
-- Fetch unread notification count
+- Retrieve unread notification count
-- Mark a notification as read
+- Mark individual notifications as read
 - Mark all notifications as read
-- Trigger APIs for notification generation
+- Trigger notification generation APIs
-- Request header based tenant and user identification
+- Request-header based tenant and user identification
-- MongoDB data persistence
+- MongoDB data persistence using Mongoose
+- RESTful API architecture

-### Frontend
+## Frontend

 - Notification Bell
 - Notification List
-- Unread notification count
+- Unread notification counter
 - Mark notification as read
 - Mark all notifications as read
 - Automatic polling every 30 seconds
 - Empty state handling
-- Backend connection error message
+- Backend connection handling

 ---

-## Technologies Used
+# Technologies Used

-### Backend
+## Backend

 - Node.js
 - Express.js
 - MongoDB Atlas
 - Mongoose
+- REST APIs

-### Frontend
+## Frontend

 - React
 - Vite